 Another popular attraction here is the Bangalore Aquarium which is also the second-largest aquarium in India.
 It is spread over an area of around 100 acres which was then later extended to about 300 acres.

-Its a place popular for its natural and exotic floral beds that line its various avenues.
+This place is popular for its natural and exotic floral beds that line its various avenues.
 These avenues are situated nearby many administrative buildings like Central Public Library, Government Museum along with many others.
-Some other incredible tourist attractions of this place are inclusive of the Lotus Pond, The Ringwood Circle and many others.
+Some other incredible tourist attractions of this place are inclusive of the Lotus Pond, the Ringwood Circle and many others.
 You can surely hope to make some sweet memories here.

 Cubbon Park Toy Train.
 Fundamentally meant for children, this toy train is a joy ride of happiness for children.
 They just love it, don't they?
 Undoubtedly, it is an ultimate experience for anyone who would like to go on a fun joyride irrespective of their age.

 Visit Dancing and Musical Fountain Bangalore.
-Perhaps one of the most technically advanced fountains in India, this is a must-visit tourist spot for anyone who loves to explore really unique things.
-Based on multimedia technology, this fountain displays MIDI interfaces and also has hardware architecture which impeccably contributes to making the whole experience very fruitful for the audience.
+Perhaps one of the most technically advanced fountains in India, this is a must-visit tourist spot for anyone who loves to explore something out of the box and something unique.
+Based on multimedia technology, this fountain displays MIDI interfaces and also has hardware architecture which impeccably contributes to making the whole experience very attractive for the audience.

 Jawahar Bal Bhavan.
-It is basically an institute which functions which the primary objective of enhancing the overall mental, social and emotional aspects of children whether be it creativity, innovation or finding clarity of life.
+It is basically an institute that functions with the primary objective of enhancing the overall mental, social and emotional aspects of children whether be it creativity, innovation or finding clarity of life.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 Leave a Reply: